Cray-HPE/docs-csm/257-FIRMWARE-ACTION-SERVICE-CRAY-WINDOM-COMPUTE-NODE-BIOS-WORKAROUND.md

     }
     ```

-2. Using the imageID from that record create an update command json file that will use the image override.
+2. Using the imageID from that record create an update command JSON file that will use the image override.

     >  **NOTE** YOU MUST CHANGE THE `imageID` to match your identified image ID

 3. Using `FAS` as normal, launch the action referencing the new JSON file.
 4. At this point you should use `FAS` as normal.
 The expectation would be that the operations should be `succeeded` after using the new JSON file.

     ```json
     {